Conservation Easement in Ohio: A Guide to Protecting Our Treasured Land

 How Do Conservation Easements Work?

 A conservation easement is a strategic approach to incentivizing the private sector to become involved in land conservation.
-It works by bringing together landowners, companies, communities, and co-ops to protect the land.
+It brings together landowners, companies, communities, and co-ops to protect the land.
 There are several ways these entities can achieve this objective:

 1. Land Trusts